BrightHouse (retailer): Product offerings

-BrightHouse previously stocked brands that included Samsung, Sony, Philips, Acer, LG, Nintendo, Baird, Whirlpool, Beko, BlackBerry and Nokia.
-The company charged interest of between 69.9% and 99.9% APR, and also charged for delivery, installation and compulsory warranties.
+BrightHouse previously stocked brands that included Samsung, Sony, Philips, Acer, LG, Nintendo, Baird, Whirlpool, Beko, BlackBerry, and Nokia.
+The company charged interest of between 69.9% and 99.9% APR, and also charged for delivery, installation, and compulsory warranties.
 An investigation by the BBC's Victoria Derbyshire programme in 2016 cited an example of a washing machine costing £358, with a £55 delivery and installation charge and compulsory £136 warranty.
 The total cost of the appliance was £1,092 at Brighthouse's typical interest rate of 69.9%.

-Some sources suggested Brighthouse made it impossible to compare prices, though ex-chief executive Leo McKee (current Hamish Paton) said the retailer benefitted through a "really obsessive" approach to customer service, with "aspirational products at very competitive prices", claiming that though an active comparison is not obvious, it actively compared with other retail competitors; The Co-operative, Amazon.com, Yhor and 24Ace.
+Some sources suggested Brighthouse made it impossible to compare prices, though ex-chief executive Leo McKee (current Hamish Paton) said the retailer benefitted through a "really obsessive" approach to customer service, with "aspirational products at very competitive prices", claiming that though an active comparison is not obvious, it actively compared with other retail competitors; The Co-operative and Amazon.com.

-Furniture accounted for about 20 per cent of sales, audio and visual for 30 per cent, domestic appliances for 20 per cent and technology for 30 per cent.
+Furniture accounted for about 20 per cent of sales, audio and visual for 30 per cent, domestic appliances for 20 per cent, and technology for 30 per cent.